By Brad Simm

 Who knew one of this year’s most psychedelic and cosmic records would come from the craggy coast of Vancouver Island?
-Astrocolor, the dizzying jazz/electronica six-piece from Victoria, BC, just dropped their sixth album, Stargazing – AstroJazz Vol.2, a follow-up to Moonlighting – AstroJazz Vol.1, which dominated the Canadian jazz charts last year.
+Astrocolor, the dizzying jazz/electronica seven-piece from Victoria, BC, just dropped their sixth album, Stargazing – AstroJazz Vol.2, a follow-up to Moonlighting – AstroJazz Vol.1, which dominated the Canadian jazz charts last year.

 Stargazing feels like a record to throw on while inside a hazy interstellar jazz lounge as you contemplate the vast existence of deep space.
 Actually, band leader, Neil James Cooke-Dallin, says it is more focused on inner reflection, or “a deep moody investigation of the places where the outside world interacts with our sense of self and the myriad of feelings and emotions that can arise in that transition.”